-European Union Countermeasures to US Tariffs - March 20, 20258
+European Union Countermeasures to U.S. Tariffs - March 20th, 20258

-As a countermeasure to US tariffs imposed on steel and aluminum products, the European Union will reinstate tariffs from 2018 and 2020 that are currently suspended.
-The reinstatement of these tariffs were initially announced on March 11th and planned to deploy in two waves.
+As a countermeasure to U.S. tariffs imposed on steel and aluminum products, the European Union will reinstate tariffs from 2018 and 2020 that are currently suspended.
+The reinstatement of these tariffs was initially announced on March 11th and planned to deploy in two waves.
 Wave One on April 1st and Wave Two in mid-April.